jhung-cybersecurity/Portfolio-Activity-8_Update-File-Through-Python/Update a file through a Python algorithm.md

 ```
 **Workflow Explanation:**

-We want to remove individual IP addresses from the allow list and in order to do so, we need to change IP addresses to be in a list format.
-We achieve this task by using `.split()`.
+I need to remove individual IP addresses from the allow list and in order to do so, I need to change IP addresses to be in a list format.
+I achieve this task by using `.split()`.

 ## Step 4: Iterate through the remove list